 Social & Philosophical Foundations of Education ED150 3 cr.

-issues, laws, policies, and practices affecting the education system,
+introduction to the issues, laws, policies, and practices affecting the education

-teaching, learning, and assessment.
-It explains ways that teachers
+system, teaching, learning, and assessment.
+It explains ways that teachers and schools

 Introduction to Early Childhood Education ED201 3 cr.

-planning experiences for young children to develop intellectual curiosity
+of planning experiences for young children to develop intellectual curiosity and demonstrate

 Child Development ED205 3 cr.

-and cognitive development from pre-natal to age twelve.
-Topics include
+development from pre-natal to age twelve.
+Topics include childhood development theories

-must complete a 15-hour child observation in a daycare setting,
+Students must complete a 15-hour child observation in a daycare setting, observing

 Early Childhood Methods & Materials ED203 3 cr.